Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 The standout feature is the dorsal fin, which displays a distinctive black center or base with a contrasting white tip.
 In mature males, this fin becomes elongated and flag-like, creating a striking visual when flared during displays.
 The anal fin is also elongated in males and often shows white edging.
 The pinkish-red caudal fin may display two small oval red spots.

 One important identification note: the rosy tetra lacks a humeral (shoulder) spot behind the gill cover.
-This is the key feature that separates it from the very similar ornate tetra (M. bentosi), which has a visible dark mark in that position.
+This is the key feature that separates it from the very similar ornate tetra (M. Bentosi), which has a visible dark mark in that position.

 Male vs. Female